OlympicCode/vHackOSBot-Python/README.md

 # vHackOSBOT 🤖

-A Bot for the VHackOS made in Python 🐍
+A Bot for the vHackOS made in Python 🐍

 ## Requirements

-* Python 2.7
+* Python 2.7/Python 3.x
 * Requests
 * Ruamel.yaml
 * coloredlogs